osmarks/legacy-website/src/privacy.md

 * anything you input (including, probably, name, email and password (hashed)) This is, obviously, used to allow signin.

-When you use the comment system, this data will also be collected:
+When you use the comment system, this data will also be stored:
 * your comment
 * your email/name/website (optional)